sch3fr/rickPad/README.md

 # RickPad
-*1×1 ortholinear mechanical macropad* <br>
+*1×1 ortholinear mechanical macropad* <br><br>
-The macropad firmware is based on QMK, so if you don't need a key that launches Never Gonna Give You Up by Rick Astley, you can easily reprogram it.
+The macropad firmware is based on QMK, so if you don't need a key that launches Never Gonna Give You Up by Rick Astley, you can easily reprogram it.<br>
 ![Image of the macropad](/Resources/rickpad.jpg "Image of the macropad")
 ## Why
 I needed a macropad as a joke, but I found no single key macropad based on Pro Micro.
 I know using it for a single key is a waste,